mijndert/blog/src/posts/information-processing.md

 title: Information processing
 date: 2021-02-15
 summary: The apps that I use to keep track of knowledge and todo items.
-publish: true
 ---

 Ever since this COVID-19 thing hit I've been working from home non-stop.
 That's almost a full year of working remotely and being fully in charge of my own productivity.
 To be honest, I could keep this going forever - I've never been more productive in my life.

 The last few months have also been perfect to optimize certain aspects of my work, the most important one being information processing.
 I've been horrible at keeping track of todo items before since I could never make it stick.
 Due to WFH I had the time to create a system for myself and I've never been more productive, stress-free and happy.